Home

 It is also very important to say "no" if you are not comfortable recommending the person.
 It is not in the person's best interest for you to write a bland endorsement.
 Employers will usually be able to read what you are not saying.
 Just tell the person you don't know him/her well enough to write a good letter.
 That way you don't hurt the person's feelings.

-Here is a Sample letter of recommendation , a Sample Reference Letter and a Character reference letter .
+Here are some Sample letter of recommendation and a sample character reference letters

 Advice for the person requesting the letter

-When asking for a Letter of Recommendation, be sure to ask someone who knows you well enough.
+When asking for a reference letter, be sure to ask someone who knows you well enough.
 Some people you can ask are your relatives, lecturers (if you are fresh to the workforce), you supervisor, manager or your colleagues.

 To help them write the Letter of Recommendation, give each a copy of your resume and describe the positions that you are investigating.
 The more they understand your objective and qualifications, the better the reference they will be able to give you.